 What Happens When A Scorpion Stings My Cat?

 If you’re living in southwest Arizona, scorpions are a consistent safety concern.
-Giant hairy desert scorpions, striped tail scorpions and Arizona bark scorpions are common species, with the Arizona bark scorpion being considered the most dangerous with the most harmful venom.
+Giant hairy desert scorpions, striped tail scorpions, and Arizona bark scorpions are all common scorpion species in Phoenix, with the Arizona bark scorpion being considered the most dangerous with the most harmful venom.

 Can A Scorpion Sting Kill A Cat?

-The good news is even the sting from the dangerous bark scorpion is unlikely to kill your cat if it’s accidentally stung and treated promptly.
+The good news is, even a sting from the dangerous bark scorpion is unlikely to kill your cat if it’s accidentally stung and treated promptly.
 After a scorpion sting, your cat is likely to experience some discomfort at the site with some possible soreness or discomfort as well as:

 When you notice the common signs that your cat has been stung by a scorpion, the best immediate solution is to contact your veterinarian and try treating and cleaning the area.
 Make sure to keep your cat in a comfortable position and clean out the wound with cool water.
 Try to take out the scorpion’s stinger with a pair of tweezers then apply a compress to the sting site to reduce discomfort.
 Avoid giving your cat any medications unless approved by your veterinarian.